boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Ebed Melech Is Promised Deliverance because of His Faith

-[15] Now the Lord’s message had come to Jeremiah while he was still confined in the courtyard of the guardhouse, [16] “Go and tell Ebed Melech the Nubian, ‘This is what the Lord of Heaven’s Armies, the God of Israel, has said, “I will carry out against this city what I promised.
+[15] Now the **Lord’**s message had come to Jeremiah while he was still confined in the courtyard of the guardhouse, [16] “Go and tell Ebed Melech the Nubian, ‘This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, “I will carry out against this city what I promised.
 It will mean disaster and not good fortune for it.
 When that disaster happens, you will be there to see it.
 [17] But I will rescue you when it happens.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
 You will not be handed over to those whom you fear.
 [18] I will certainly save you.
 You will not fall victim to violence.
 You will escape with your life because you trust in me.
-I, the Lord, affirm it!”’”
+I, the **Lord**, affirm it!”’”

 ## Chapter 40

 ### Jeremiah Is Set Free A Second Time

-[1] The Lord spoke to Jeremiah after Nebuzaradan the captain of the royal guard had set him free at Ramah.
+[1] The **Lord** spoke to Jeremiah after Nebuzaradan the captain of the royal guard had set him free at Ramah.
 He had taken him there in chains along with all the people from Jerusalem and Judah who were being carried off to exile to Babylon.
-[2] The captain of the royal guard took Jeremiah aside and said to him, “The Lord your God threatened this place with this disaster.
+[2] The captain of the royal guard took Jeremiah aside and said to him, “The **Lord** your God threatened this place with this disaster.
 [3] Now he has brought it about.
-The Lord has done just as he threatened to do.
-This disaster has happened because you people sinned against the Lord and did not obey him.
+The **Lord** has done just as he threatened to do.
+This disaster has happened because you people sinned against the **Lord** and did not obey him.
 [4] But now, Jeremiah, today I will set you free from the chains on your wrists.
 If you would like to come to Babylon with me, come along and I will take care of you.
 But if you prefer not to come to Babylon with me, you are not required to do so.
 You are free to go anywhere in the land you want to go.
 Go wherever you choose.”
 [5] Before Jeremiah could turn to leave, the captain of the guard added, “Go back to Gedaliah, the son of Ahikam and grandson of Shaphan, whom the king of Babylon appointed to govern the towns of Judah.
 Go back and live with him among the people.
 Or go wherever else you choose.”
 Then the captain of the guard gave Jeremiah some food and a present and let him go.
 [6] So Jeremiah went to Gedaliah son of Ahikam at Mizpah and lived there with him.
 He stayed there to live among the people who had been left in the land of Judah.